 What date must I begin using the sewer system?

-What if I do not connect from my property to the curb stop in 3 years?
+What if I do not connect from my property to the curb stop by the specified date?

 Why is there a set connection date for this area?

 The reason for the set connection date is because this is a voluntary option to connect.
 Other areas in our Municipality with sewer/water were given a longer period of time to connect because it was mandatory.

 I own more than one property and want to connect.
 Will I pay more?

 The connection costs are per lot.
 If you were to subdivide a property into multiple lots, a connection fee would be paid for each serviced lot.